-The young filmmaker Carolin Genreith is on the verge of a nervous breakdown.
-In a little more than 600 days she will turn 30.
-And since nothing is as she imagined at 16, she does not even want to imagine what it will be like at 40, 50 or even 60.
-Carolin doesn't want to get older, doesn't want her body to become a victim of gravity and doesn't want her days to be spent only on Nordic walking and other pensioner activities.
-A visit to her mother's home in the Eifel should ease the excitement a little.
-And the Berlin-born woman of choice is amazed when she meets her mother Biggi completely relaxed and happy.
-And that could also be - how embarrassing - because Biggi and other older ladies have discovered a new hobby for themselves: belly dancing.
-But even if the filmmaker is first exposed to a good deal of foreign shame, she soon has to realize that belly dancing gives her mother and her friends Marita and Birgit a joie de vivre that doesn't make aging seem as horrible as Carolin thought it would be&.hellip;
+Young filmmaker Carolin Genreith is on the verge of a nervous breakdown.
+In a little over 600 days she will turn 30, and since already nothing is as she imagined it when she was 16, she doesn't even want to imagine what it will be like when she is 40, 50 or even 60.
+Carolin doesn't want to get older, doesn't want her body to become a victim of gravity, and doesn't want to spend her days doing nothing but Nordic walking and other retired activities.
+A visit to her mother in the Eifel region at home should ease the excitement a little.
+And the Berliner-by-choice is amazed when she finds her mother Biggi completely relaxed and happy.
+And that could also be - how embarrassing - because Biggi has discovered a new hobby for herself with other older ladies: belly dancing.
+But even though the filmmaker first feels a good deal of embarrassment, she soon realizes that belly dancing gives her mother and her friends Marita and Birgit a joie de vivre that makes getting older seem not as terrible as Carolin thought it would be.

-"Die mit dem Bauch tanzen" is a very entertaining documentary, which not only works as a portrait of three women, but also as a discussion of the director with her once so hated homeland and her own generation.
-She herself, with a certain self-irony, distinguishes herself as a very neurotic representative of a generation that is actually never satisfied with itself and wants everything, but therefore does not actually get what really makes her happy.
-And now, in her homeland of all places, which she has always considered to be extremely stuffy and provincial, she meets a group of women who don't care about sagging breasts, wrinkles and wobbling bellies, who have found their place in life and are simply happy.
-Carolin Genreith wants to find out how that can be by accompanying her mother and her two girlfriends with the camera.
+Dancing with Your Belly is a very entertaining documentary that works brilliantly not only as a portrait of three women, but also as the director's examination of her once-hated homeland and of her own generation.
+She portrays herself with a certain self-irony as a very neurotic representative of a generation that is never satisfied with itself and wants everything, but for that very reason doesn't actually get what really makes it happy.
+And now, in her home country of all places, which she has always considered extremely stuffy and provincial, she meets a group of women who don't care about sagging breasts, wrinkles and flabby bellies, who have found their place in life and are simply happy.
+Carolin Genreith wants to find out how this can be by accompanying her mother and her two friends with her camera.